Wednesday, 15 April 2026

 Odunlami and my father, Chief D. O. Adetunmbi were first cousins.
 His father, Pa Elijah Omoboye a.k.a.
 Baba Ilorin was the only sibling of my paternal grandmother, Adetunmbi Omoboye.
 His paternal grandmother, Iya-elepa Maria Omoboye was my father's maternal grandmother.
 His father and my father were practically brought up as older and younger brothers by my paternal great-grandmother.

-Odun and I grew up as brothers.
+Odun's grandmother was my great-grandmother and we grew up as brothers.
 Three plots separated our parents' houses at Ilero quarter in Ifaki-Ekiti.
 My parents and older siblings lived in their house for a while before I was born.
 After my father's house was completed in the early 1960s, we called our house "ule titun".
 He was like my immediate younger brother in the family lineage of the maternal side of my father.
 A number of times I went to his father's farm in Agbara, close to Esure-Ekiti in company with Baba Ilorin, Odun, his brothers and sisters.
 We all took bath in the Agbara stream after the day's work on the farm.

 We the children played toronto together in every available space in their compound and our neighbourhood generally.
 We also shared in the food of my father's uncle, Baba Ilorin each time I played late into the dinner time in their compound.
 Baba would give every child around him while eating one okele from the plates of food brought by his wives.
 I looked forward to such opportunity in my childhood days.
 As a matter of fact, I would deliberately hang around with my cousins who were mostly under the age of 10 then - Bode, Alake, Femi, Iyalola, Odun, Ade, Funke and Oke; roaming around Baba so that we can collect our own okele.